Ali King

 Ali-Breeze King (born 6 February 1977) is an Australian politician.
-She has been the Labor Party member for Pumicestone in the Queensland Legislative Assembly since 2020.
+She served as the Labor Party member for Pumicestone in the Queensland Legislative Assembly for one term from 2020 until her defeat at the 2024 state election.

-She stood as a Labor candidate for the seat of Maiwar in the 2017 Queensland state election, but was unsuccessful.
+She previously stood as the Labor candidate for the seat of Maiwar in the 2017 Queensland state election, but was unsuccessful.

 Prior to her election King was mentored by Victorian MP Sonya Kilkenny through EMILY's List.